RyanRana/ryanrana/README.md

 - ⚡ Fun fact: ...
 -->
 <h1>Ryan Rana</h1>
-Currently I am a senior at <a href="https://www.whrhs.org/">WHRHS</a>, doing full-stack freelance work and working to publish independent scientific research in haptic technology and computational linguistics.
+Currently I am a senior at WHRHS in NJ, doing full-stack freelance work and working to publish independent scientific research in haptic technology and computational linguistics.
 <br><br>
 I enjoy unraveling concepts in computer science and learning by building, I have made many things from Chrome extensions to websites, mobile apps, AI algorithms, APIs, research papers, and fully deployed full-stack applications.
 I like growing my skillset and applying it to different types of projects.
 <br><br>